BILL ANALYSIS

 Expanding Access to Diabetes Self-Management Training Act of 2025

-HR3826 (Expanding Access to Diabetes Self-Management Training Act of 2025) carries an AI-assessed market impact score of 5/10 with a bullish outlook for investors.
-This legislation directly affects $DXCM, Abbott Laboratories ($ABT), Medtronic ($MDT) and $LH and 1 other ticker.
+HR3826 (Expanding Access to Diabetes Self-Management Training Act of 2025) has been assessed with a bullish outlook for investors.
+This legislation directly affects Abbott Laboratories ($ABT), $DXCM and Medtronic ($MDT).
 The primary sectors impacted are Healthcare.
 View the full bill text on Congress.gov.

 bullish